creativennet/djangogirls/README.md

 ### Todos

  - Check the end extend post_detail issue that i am having in 3.7.1 (fixed, helped by Filipe, 2 people review better than one)
- - Follow up on the extended tutorials (1 out 3) done
+ - Follow up on the extended tutorials (1 out 3) Drafts, Publish and Delete Posts (done)
+ - Follow up on the extended tutorials (2 out 3) Authentication (done)
+ - Follow up on the extended tutorials (3 out 3) Commenting on Posts

 ### Greetings
 Creativen and Friends